Miss Butterfly

 What Should I Watch?

 New to East German films?
 Here are a few from DEFA with English subtitles that are well worth seeing.
 All of these films are currently available on the Kanopy streaming service.
 I’m often asked for recommendations on East German movies that people should watch.
 There’s no one answer to this.
-I once showed my personal … Continue reading What Should I Watch?
+I once showed my personal …

 Held for Questioning

 The backstory of Held for Questioning (Der Aufenthalt) is the story of a film that was made against all odds, by a director that DEFA had, essentially, written off the books.
 Frank Beyer was one of the best filmmakers in East Germany.
-He proved this time and again, with movies such as Five Cartridges, Naked … Continue reading Held for Questioning
+He proved this time and again, with movies such as Five Cartridges, Naked …

-Journey Into the Nuptial Bed
+Journey into the Nuptial Bed